iotaledger/goshimmer/docOps/docs/tutorials/wallet_library.md

    ```

 :::info
-For simplicity, we renamed the binary to `cli-wallet` in this tutorial.
+For simplicity, we  have renamed the binary to `cli-wallet` in this tutorial.
 :::

 You will need to initialize the wallet the first time you start it.
 This involves generating a secret seed that is used to generate addresses and sign transactions.
 The wallet will automatically persist the seed in `wallet.dat` after the first run.